 The cost of an investment property is represented by its purchase price, as well as any improvements, replacements and extraordinary maintenance.
-Under the cost method, the value is measured net of depreciation and any impairment losses.
+For remeasurements after initial recognition, the Company has opted for the cost method to be applied to all of its investment property.
+Under the cost method, the value is measured net of depreciation and any impairment losses